 3.2.4.2 Description of all services similar to those sought by this RFP that the Bidder has provided to the Agency and other businesses or governmental entities within the last five (5) years.

 Identify in table format all of your publicly-funded managed care contracts for Medicaid, CHIP, and other low-income populations within the last five (5) years.
-If a Bidder does not have direct experience, it may include the experience of its parent company if it includes a parent guarantee behind Tab 3 of its proposal.
+The Bidder should submit information relevant to the Bidder as well as any holding company, parent company, subsidiary, or intermediary company of the Bidder.
 For each prior experience identified, provide a brief description of the following (including if the experience identified is direct experience or from a parent company):

 Name of your plan and the State in which you provided services;